How to navigate Fiumicino airport, Rome, in 2026

 We can hear you already saying "that's over the top - two hours will be fine".
 Here's Cath's reaction to that :

 "Take my word for it - two hours will not be fine.
 I fly to the States from Rome at least once a year.
-I know it's a pain, I know many American flights leave early in the morning which means an incredibly early start before a long, long travelling day.
+I know it's a pain, I know many American flights leave early in the morning which means an incredibly early start before a long, long day traveling.
 But trust me - three to four hours is what you need, and even then on a bad day you can be cutting it fine".

-So allow two hours if you want to but - don't blame us if you miss your flight.
+So allow two hours if you want to, but don't blame us if you miss your flight!

 Which terminal?

-Roughly speaking all flights with Alitalia, the Italian national airline, use terminal 1 for both arrivals and departures.
-U.S. carriers going to the United States, and all flights to Israel, use Terminal 5.
-See above for important information about using Terminal 5.
+T1 Roughly speaking all flights with Alitalia (ITA Airways), the Italian national airline, use Terminal 1 for both arrivals and departures.

 Other airlines are split haphazardly between Terminals 1, 2, and 3.
-(There is no Terminal 4).
-T

 To check which Terminal you need, have a look at this page which lists every airline flying out of Fiumicino.

-Walking times to each terminal shown on information boards.Walking time to each terminal is shown on information boards.
+Information boards showing walking times to different terminals at Fiumicino airport.Walking time to each terminal is shown on information boards.

 Wherever you are dropped off at the airport you'll find helpful signs telling you how long it is to walk from wherever you are to the appropriate terminal.
 The exception is Terminal 5, which is reached by a shuttle train from within the airport building.

-Security and immigration.
+Security and immigration

-Airport security.
+A graphic depicting Airport security.

 You'll find shops and places to eat and drink before security.